 Each Ultimate Rewards point is worth 1 cent each for award travel and cash rewards.
 You can also combine them with your Chase Sapphire Reserve or Chase Sapphire Preferred balance for a travel redemption bonus or 1:1 transfers.

 Capital One Venture Rewards Credit Card

 The signup bonus is the ability to earn 100,000 miles after spending $20,000 in the first year of account opening.
 However, if that is too steep, new cardholders can still earn 50,000 bonus Venture miles after spending $3,000 in the first 3 months.
-This bonus is worth $500 is travel rewards.
 You also get a fee credit of up to $100 for Global Entry or TSA PreCheck.
 The annual fee is $95.

 Learn more: Rewards Credit Cards

 Blue Cash Preferred Card from American Express

 The Blue Cash Preferred® Card from American Express is a good card for daily purchases including medical bills.
 You earn up to 6% cash back on purchase redeemable for statement credits.

 - 6% back at US supermarkets (on the first $6,000 per year, then 1% back)